Click on the images help you identify a jack pine.

 Form

-Height is 25 to 60 feet with a trunk diameter of 8 to 20 inches.
-Straight trunk and spreading, cone-shaped to irregular crown and scant or open foliage.
-Small dead branches often remain on trees for many years.
+Height ranges from 25 to 60 feet, with a trunk diameter of 8 to 20 inches.
+Trunk is straight, with a spreading, cone-shaped to irregular crown and scant or open foliage.
+Small dead branches often remain on the tree for many years.

 Bark